 - Open the meeting invitation again, and delete it.
 Add a note about why it’s being deleted, and send the cancellation.
 View it on the other person’s screen to see what this looks like also.

-Going through this simple exercise a couple of times will help you become more comfortable with your calendar program and help you master the calendar management skill more fully!
+Going through this simple exercise a couple of times will help you become more comfortable with your calendar program, and help you master the calendar management skill!

-Why is such a seemingly simple task of meeting scheduling so important?
-Any time a follow up phone call or email is required to verify the meeting details, it takes up your valuable time and theirs.
-If three people call you and it takes five minutes per phone call, that’s a combined total of 30 minutes of wasted time.
-Multiply that times five meetings per week, that’s a combined total of 2 ½ hours of lost productivity!
+Why is such a seemingly simple task of scheduling a meeting so important?
+Any time a follow-up phone call or email is required to verify the meeting details, it takes up your valuable time and theirs.
+If three people call you and it takes five minutes per phone call, that’s a combined total of 15 minutes of wasted time.
+Multiply that times five meetings per week, that’s a combined total of 1.25 hours of lost productivity!
 By sending a meeting invite with complete details, you can eliminate a lot of frustration and wasted time for everyone you interact with.

 Additionally, meeting attendees who arrive at a meeting prepared makes the meeting more productive which increases the productivity of the entire team.
 This is where you’ve just added significant value to the entire process by creating a meeting invitation that was complete from the start.

 If the meetings you coordinate don’t include attendees from outlying areas or external companies, that doesn’t mean they always won’t.
-Get in the habit of using these strategies now so you’re fully prepared when your role changes, you already have these “value added” meeting planning practices fully in use.
+Start using these strategies now so you already have “value added” meeting planning practices in use if and when that changes.